It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

-For small adenomas they have a high cure rate, while for larger tumors it is lower.
+Small adenomas have a high cure rate, while for larger tumors, it is lower.

-The results after surgery are usually very fast, but they can reappear in the following years.
+The results after surgery are usually speedy, but they can reappear in the following years.

 The main drawback is that when the pituitary gland is removed, a deficiency of one or more pituitary hormones can occur, leading to hypopituitarism.